RetroDECK/ES-DE/INSTALL.md

 ## Debug mode

-By passing the --debug command line option, ES-DE will increase the logging to include a lot of additional debug output which is useful both for development and in order to pinpoint issues as a user.
+By enabling the _Debug mode_ setting in the _Other settings_ menu or by passing the --debug command line option, ES-DE will increase the logging to include a lot of additional debug output which is useful both for development and in order to pinpoint issues as a user.
 In addition to this extra logging, a few key combinations are enabled when in debug mode.
 These are useful both for working on ES-DE itself as well as for theme developers.

 **Ctrl + i**